lightning/bolts/07-routing-gossip.md

     - MAY fail the channel.
   - if it has sent AND received a valid `announcement_signatures` message:
     - SHOULD queue the `channel_announcement` message for its peers.
+  - MAY rely on its counterparty not sending an `announcement_signatures` until after both sending AND receiving a `funding_locked` to comply with the above.

 ## The `channel_announcement` Message